apple/coremltools/docs-guides/source/opt-joint-compression.md

-(Note that if `"activation_dtype"` argument in `ModuleLinearQuantizerConfig` is set to `torch.qint8`, its default value, then activations will be quantized to get an A8W8 model)
+(Note that if `"activation_dtype"` argument in `ModuleLinearQuantizerConfig` is set to `torch.qint8`, its default value, then activations will also be quantized to get an A8W8 model)

 ```python
 import torchvision